dtalon42/MovieLibrary/README.md

 6. Now you are ready to use the SQL Database.
 Please switch the key listed in step 3 to "ADO" if you have not done so already and start the application.

 7. Upon starting up the application, you will see a navbar at the top left.
-This can be used to return to the main screen at any time.
+The MovieLibrary link can be used to return to the main screen at any time.

 8. The Add Movie button allows a movie to be added to the database once the necessary data is filled out.